sourmash-bio/sourmash/doc/new.md

 Foundation under the Data Driven Discovery program, and has been supported by further funding from the NIH and NSF.
 Please see [funding acknowledgements](funding.md) for details!

+## Mission statement

+The project mission is to provide practical tools and approaches for analyzing extremely large sequencing data sets, with an emphasis on high resolution results.
+We design around the following principles:

+* genomic and metagenomic analyses should be able to make use of all available reference genomes.
+* metagenomic analyses should support assembly independent approaches, to avoid biases stemming from low coverage or high strain variability.
+* private and public databases should be equally well supported.
+* a variety of data structures and algorithms are necessary to support a wide set of use cases, including efficient command-line analysis, real-time queries, and massive-scale batch analyses.
+* our tools should be well behaved members of the bioinformatics analysis tool ecosystem, and use common installation approaches, standard formats, and semantic versioning.
+* our tools should be robustly tested, well documented, and supported.
+* we discuss scientific and computational tradeoffs and make specific recommendations where possible, admitting uncertainty as needed.

 ## Using sourmash